Testcase generation for random inputs.

 auto gen_until(Pred predicate, int max_tries, Args &&...args) const

-Generates a random instance from the valid set until a condition is met.
+Generates a random value from the valid set until a condition is met.

 Restricts generator s.t. value at index is fixed.